“Helping students become more self-aware empowered them to manage their own behaviour, and resolve issues and problems themselves.”

-St Benedict's is a small Catholic upper school; accepting students aged 13 to 18.
+St Benedict's is a small Catholic upper school, located in the UK; accepting students aged 13 to 18.
 The school is rated outstanding by Ofsted, consistently placed among the top schools in Suffolk for GCSE and A-level results, and positioned highly on national league tables.
 The school's mission statement is to grow students into ‘effective Christians for the modern world'.
 By recognising the unique importance of each individual student, they seek to ensure all are helped and guided to achieve their full potential.

 Andy Watts, Assistant Head explains.
 “The school felt some students were not achieving their potential as a result of disengagement or poor behaviour.
 We wanted to reduce the number of negative performance indicators for this group, including external exclusions, internal inclusions, removals from class and negative referrals.”

 The school ran a pilot study using Thomas assessments to improve the performance of underachieving students, and the behaviour of disruptive students.

 The intention was to make the students more self-aware and encourage them to take more personal responsibility for their behaviour.

 The study was jointly funded by St Benedict's and the local council.
 Six staff members across a range of functions (including Head of English, Head of Year, Behaviour Support Manager and a Connexions Advisor) were trained to administer, interpret and feedback Thomas' behavioural assessment, (PPA), aptitude and ability assessment (GIA) and trait emotional intelligence assessment (TEIQue).

 63 students from Year 10 were identified as potential participants for the study and put into two groups: those exhibiting ‘challenging' behaviours and underachievers who were disengaged and just ‘drifting' through school.